This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Wait for at least 12 hours after the fire is out before you start cleaning

-2. Protect – Cover your furniture with old sheets and find some old clothes to wear.
-Also, keep garbage can or trash bag at the reach of your hands.
+2. Protect– Cover your furniture and floor with old sheets/tarp and find some old clothes to wear.
+Also, keep a garbage can or trash bag within your reach.

-3. Cleaning the firebox – This is where you burn the wood logs so it gets dirty quite easily during periods of regular use.
+3. Cleaning the firebox – The firebox is where you burn the wood logs so it can get dirty quite easily through regular use.

 Clean it once a week during winters.
 Remove the andirons and grate, scrub them outside (using dishwashing liquid and bristle brush) and let them dry.
-Meanwhile, use shovel or hand broom to clear out any loose dust.
-Sweep up and line the fireplace with newspapers to catch any falling debris from the flue.
+Meanwhile, use a shovel or hand broom to clear out any loose dust.
+Line the floor near the fireplace with newspaper to catch the debris.

-4. Clean debris – If you haven’t used your fireplace in awhile chances are birds have made it their home, making your chimney unsafe.
+4. Clean the chimney – If you haven’t used your fireplace in a while chances are birds have made the chimney their home, making it unsafe.
 Use a broom to clear such nests or spider webs.

 5. To make sure birds don’t enter your chimney in the future, secure a top-sealing chimney damper to the chimney flue.

-6. The bricks – If your fireplace has brick facing and if the bricks are old then this part can be tricky since they can crumble if brushed harshly.
+6. The bricks– If your fireplace has brick facing and if the bricks are old then this part can be tricky—brushing harshly can cause them to crumble.

-If your fireplace has mild Creosote, you can clean with a solution of baking soda and warm water.
+If your fireplace has mild creosote, you can clean it with a solution of baking soda and warm water.
 For persistent stains use liquid detergent or dishwashing liquid and scrub with a bristle brush.
 Or you can even use this creosote remover.

-9. Now take out the lined newspaper and throw it away carefully so you don’t drop any debris.
+9. Now take out the lined newspapers and throw them away carefully so you don’t drop any debris.

 10. Put on the grate and andirons.
-And Voila!
-You are all set for the winters.
+And voila!
+You are all set for winter.

-It is much easier to clean a Gas fireplace as compared to a wood-burning one.
+Gas fireplaces are much easier to clean compared to wood-burning ones.

-1. Make sure the gas valve is turned off ( I know it is obvious but it is necessary).
+1. Make sure the gas valve is turned off (I know it’s obvious but it’s necessary).
 Look for chipped glass or corroded logs that can play villains against your fireplace in the long run.